 How to enable kill switch?

-Some VPN providers decide to automatically enable the killswitch feature in their client, like CyberGhost.
+Some VPN providers decide to automatically enable the kill switch feature in their client, like CyberGhost.
 And you don’t have the choice to disable it.
-But most of them offer a checkbox in the settings.
-So you just need to review the settings to make sure the killswitch option is enabled.
+The best VPN kill switches however, are optional; you’ll need to tick checkbox in the settings to enable it.

 The best VPN with kill switch